DevBarham/Drum-Kit-App/README.md

 # Drum-Kit-App
-This projects consists of four buttons which when pressed, they give a coreesponding sound also when the first letter is being pressed, a corresponding sound is made
+This project consists of four buttons which when pressed, they give a coreesponding sound also when the first letter is being pressed, a corresponding sound is made